microfoundry/Micro-Foundry-XC6194A-Discrete-Logic-RGB-Expansion-PCB/README.md

 Information about the XC6194A Expansion PCB based on discrete logic to drive 3 LEDs and provide voltage translation

 ## Description
-The Micro Foundry XC6194A Discrete Logic RGB Expansion PCB provides the ability to drive a RGB LED illuminated Momentary switch or up to 3 individual LED indicators (with common annode) in addition to offering voltage translation where the XC6194A switched VCC differs from MCU VCC.
+The Micro Foundry XC6194A Discrete Logic RGB Expansion PCB provides the ability to drive a RGB LED illuminated Momentary switch or up to 3 individual LED indicators (with common anode) in addition to offering voltage translation where the XC6194A switched VCC differs from MCU VCC.

+**Please NOTE:** Color representation is totally dependant on the LEDs utilized.
+Therefore there are no guarentees this LED driver will have the ability to produce the accurite color representation possible with 3x LEDs.

 ## Features
 - 3 Channels of LED switching with 32mA sink capability per channel utilizing Open Drain Inverters (@ 5v)
 - An additional "Power State" channel to provide a sink to LED channel 1 when XC6194 is in Off State. (more details [below](/README.md#power-state-channel))
 - Voltage translation on SW (Switch) output -> MCU input with Schmitt-Trigger input/inverted output
-- Annode series resistor to provide global LED current control
+- Anode series resistor to provide global LED current control (more details [below](/README.md#anode series resistor))
 - On-board micro switch for additional XC6194A control
 - Mount holes will accept Wurth Electronics SMT Standoffs